 Notes and Troubleshooting:

 - To access Box's FTP server, you must set Box FTP Server to available.
-To do this, from your Admin Console, in the left navigation click Apps.
+To do this, from your Admin Console, in the left navigation click Integrations > Server.
 This option should be set to available by default.
 If Box FTP Server is disabled, Box displays an Authentication Failed message when you attempt to log in from the FTP client.

 - FTP as a transfer protocol does not support multi-factor authentication (MFA) as a part of single sign-on (SSO).
 If SSO is enabled for your account, you must create a Box-specific password to supplement your SSO login.
 To do this, use a browser to log in to your Box account and go to Account Settings > Account.
 Then scroll down (if necessary) to the Create External Password section.